Have a Merry Debt Free Christmas

 Tidy up Your Finances

 Are you sure your existing financial arrangements are as efficient as they could be?
-If you haven’t looked recently there could be a lot of money to be saved just by making sure that you’re on the best energy tariffs, the best car insurance deals or the best of any other services that you use.
+If you haven’t looked recently, there could be a lot of money to be saved just by ensuring that you’re on the best energy tariffs, the best car insurance deals, or the best of any other services you use.
 Everything helps, from getting a better interest rate on your cards to switching your house over to energy-saving bulbs.
 All the money you end up saving can then go towards buying gifts and food at Christmas, and the savings will last for many more months, like a little gift that you’ve given yourself!

 Get Cashback and Discounts

 One of the best reasons for starting your Christmas campaign a little early this year is that you get a head start on all the cashback and discount codes when shops are still trying to entice you to buy.
-Everyone wants to shop at Christmas, so the retailers don’t have to work as hard to get your custom and the deals can often dry up.
-There are plenty of voucher code websites that you can use to bulk buy presents, products and food ahead of time.
-While the codes may not be for things you’d usually get, it can be a little adventure in itself planning your Christmas meals and gifts around your purchases, not the other way around.
+Everyone wants to shop at Christmas, so the retailers don’t have to work as hard to get your custom, and the deals can often dry up.
+In addition, there are plenty of voucher code websites that you can use to bulk buy presents, products and food ahead of time.
+While the codes may not be for things you’d usually get, it can be a little adventure in itself, planning your Christmas meals and gifts around your purchases, not the other way around.